Great that you’ve made your choice for one of our programmes and want to apply!

 Take a look at study Handbook for 2019-2020 to select courses.
 Courses are grouped by programme, by department and by period.
 We prefer you to select courses from one study programme as much as possible so that you will get a coherent selection of the courses.

 More information about how to select courses can be found here.

 You may contact the exchange coordinator of Wageningen University of your proposed field of study to discuss your selection of courses.
 Please, contact only one of them.
 Let your choice depend on your main subject of study.

-- Learning agreement To be able to register you as an Exchange student at Wageningen University (WU) there must be a signed ‘Learning Agreement’.
+- Learning agreement: To be able to register you as an Exchange student at Wageningen University (WU) there must be a signed ‘Learning Agreement’.
 This agreement must be signed by you (the student) and by your home university coordinator.
-Your home institution should put an official stamp on it and send the scanned document.
-The WU coordinator also signs and stamps the Learning Agreement and will e-mail it to your home university.
+Your home institution should put an official stamp on it.

 The beginning of June (for period 1 and 2) or November (for the remaining periods) an acceptance letter with further instructions will be sent.

 Your designated exchange coordinator in Wageningen will send you registration forms once you have been accepted and admitted as an exchange student.

 It is necessary to be enrolled so you can apply for courses and exams and get access to the digital WU environment.